isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 <a name="S-profile"></a>
 # Profiles

 A "profile" is a set of deterministic and portably enforceable subset rules (i.e., restrictions) that are designed to achieve a specific guarantee.
 "Deterministic" means they require only local analysis and could be implemented in a compiler (though they don't need to be).
 "Portably enforceable" means they are like language rules, so programmers can count on enforcement tools giving the same answer for the same code.

-"A specific guarantee" means some guarantee, usually for the whole program, that code that compiles under this profile is not the root cause of certain classes of errors.
+Code written to be warning-free using such a language profile is considered to conform to the profile.
+Conforming code is considered to be safe by construction with regard to the safety properties targeted by that profile.
+Conforming code will not be the root cause of errors for that property, although such errors may be introduced into a program by other code, libraries or the external environment.
+A profile may also introduce additional library types to ease conformance and encourage correct code.

 Profiles summary: